ananyanarang-code404/mastery-service/WRITEUP.md

 I also added tests around the 30/31 boundary and invalid requests at the limit.

-5. If I had another 3 days
+## 5. If you had another 3 days

+What would you build or fix next, in priority order?

 If I had three more days, I would focus on: